They were strangers in Bolivia. Six months later they fell in love in Paris - Local News 8

 A decade of marriage later, Michelle and Augustin are still based in New York, where they now run a company together, Untapped New York, an online magazine and tour company about discovering the secrets of your own city.
 They also still love photography, traveling and comparing images they’ve taken.

-Meanwhile, Michelle is also working on a novel, based on the true life story of a French female spy in the Second World War.
+Meanwhile, Michelle is also working on a book, based on the true life story of a French female spy in the Second World War.

 “I likely would not have come across her story at all had I not met and married someone French,” says Michelle, who is now fluent in French.